 A student approved to visit at another law school must be accepted at the approved school.
 Visiting students are not eligible for scholarships and grants from Carolina Law during semesters in which they visit at another school.
 Because of the time period required for receiving final grades from the visiting institution, graduating students may participate in UNC's graduation but may not receive an actual diploma at the May commencement ceremony.

-Any student who seeks to transfer to another law school must make an appointment with the Assistant Dean for Student Services to discuss his or her transfer request.
+Any student who seeks to transfer to another law school must make an appointment with the Assistant Dean for Student Development to discuss his or her transfer request.

 See the Enrollment section for information about transferring to UNC.